PA Lottery Urges Responsible Play as Mega Millions Offers $400 Million Jackpot

 For an extra $1 per play, players can add the Megaplier.
 Prior to the Mega Millions drawing, the Megaplier number – ranging from two to five – is randomly selected.
 The Megaplier applies to non-jackpot prizes.

 Mega Millions tickets are sold in 43 states, Washington, D.C. and the U.S. Virgin Islands.
-Drawings are held on Tuesdays and Fridays.
+In Pennsylvania, tickets are available for sale until 9:59 p.m. on drawing nights (Tuesdays and Fridays).
 Learn more about the game online at www.megamillions.com.

 About the Pennsylvania Lottery: The Pennsylvania Lottery remains the only state lottery that designates all its proceeds to programs that benefit older residents.
 Since its inception in 1971, the Pennsylvania Lottery has contributed nearly $23.7 billion to programs that include property tax and rent rebates; free transit and reduced-fare shared rides; the low-cost prescription drug programs PACE and PACENET; long-term living services; and the 52 Area Agencies on Aging, including full- and part-time senior centers throughout the state.

-The Pennsylvania Lottery reminds its players to play responsibly and to check every ticket, every time.
+The Pennsylvania Lottery reminds its players to play responsibly.
 Players must be 18 or older.

 For drawings results, winning numbers, winners’ stories and to subscribe to the Lottery’s RSS news feed, visit www.palottery.com.
 Also log in to Facebook and like us at www.facebook.com/palottery or follow us at www.twitter.com/palottery.